pingcap/docs-cn/dynamic-config.md

 show config where type='tidb'
-show config where instance in (...) show config where name like '%log%' show config where type='tikv' and name='log-level'
+show config where instance in (...) show config where name like '%log%' show config where type='tikv' and name='log.level'
 ```

 ### 在线修改 TiKV 配置